 Hemp insulation isn't just "eco-friendly insulation" — it's a fundamentally superior building material that outperforms synthetic options in health, safety, durability, and long-term cost.
 The upfront premium pays for itself within 5-10 years through energy savings, zero maintenance, and eliminated mold remediation costs.

-There are four primary categories of hemp insulation products available in 2026, each suited to different applications:
+There are four primary categories of hemp insulation products available in 2026, each suited to different applications.
+For a deep dive into our flagship product, see the GaiaCrete® technology page.

 A monolithic wall system mixing hemp hurd with a lime-based binder.
-GaiaCrete® enhances traditional hempcrete with volcanic ash pozzolans, rice husk ash, and beneficial mycelium for superior strength and performance.
+GaiaCrete® enhances traditional hempcrete with proprietary pozzolans for superior strength, higher R-values, and faster cure times.

 Pre-formed batts made from hemp fiber, similar in shape and installation to fiberglass batts but without the health risks.
 Typically 90% hemp fiber with 10% polyester binder.